-The server MUST query the information requested from the underlying object store. <337> If the store does not support the data requested, the server MUST fail the request with STATUS NOT SUPPORTED.
+The server MUST query the information requested from the underlying object store. <351> If the store does not support the data requested, the server MUST fail the request with STATUS_NOT_SUPPORTED.

-Depending on the information class, the output data consists of a fixed portion followed by optional variable length data.
-If the OutputBufferLength given in the client request is zero or is insufficient to hold the fixed-length part of the information requested, the server MUST fail the request with STATUS_INFO_LENGTH_MISMATCH and MUST return error data as specified in section 2.2.2 with ByteCount set to zero.
+Depending on the information class, the output data consists of a fixed portion followed by optional variable-length data.
+If the OutputBufferLength given in the client request is zero or is insufficient to hold the fixed-length part of the information requested, the server MUST fail the request with STATUS_INFO_LENGTH_MISMATCH and MUST return error data as specified in section 2.2.2 with ByteCount set to 8, ErrorDataLength set to 0, and ErrorId set to 0 if Connection.Dialect is "3.1.1"; otherwise, ByteCount set to zero.